maab-osman/information-security-course/h5-Uryyb,-Greb!.md

 Thoughts & Insights:
 - Trust establishment is the hardest part as cryptographic security means nothing if you verify the wrong key

 **Reference:** Terokarvinen.com.
 (2023).
+PG
-PGP - Send Encrypted and Signed Message - gpg. [online] Available at: https://terokarvinen.com/2023/pgp-encrypt-sign-verify/ [Accessed 23 Sep.
+P - Send Encrypted and Signed Message - gpg. [online] Available at: https://terokarvinen.com/2023/pgp-encrypt-sign-verify/ [Accessed 23 Sep.
 2025].

 ---